LineageOS/lineage_wiki/pages/libvirt-qemu.md

 ## Known issues

-Please note the following list of yet unresolved known issues of the `virtio_*` targets:
+Please note the following list of known issues with the `virtio_*` targets:

 * Display color (only with Swiftshader graphics selected)
 * Video playback (by default with Mesa graphics, which is the most common use case)